Online Submissions

 I. Submission

-The journal uses the online submission system available at Elpub and accepts manuscripts in Russian or in English that meet the requirements of the Editorial Policies and Author Guidelines.
+The journal uses an online submission system available at Elpub and accepts manuscripts in Russian or in English that meet the requirements of the Editorial Policies and Author Guidelines.

 Manuscripts are published after successful peer review and approval by the Editorial Board (see the Editing and Publishing Process Flowchart).
 The journal publishes manuscripts on an unpaid basis.